RobecoSAM Climate Global Bonds FH USD

 Risk management is fully embedded in the investment process so as to ensure that the fund's positions remain within set limits at all times.

-Based on transaction prices, the fund's return was -0.25%.
-The fund posted a negative absolute return in August, as global interest rates increased, while credit spreads tightened.
-The fund's steepener positions in the United States, Canada, Sweden and New Zealand added to performance, while the contribution from duration was also positive.
+Based on transaction prices, the fund's return was -0.06%.
+The fund posted a negative absolute return in October, as US interest rates increased, while credit spreads widened somewhat.
+The fund's steepener positions in the United States, Canada, Sweden and New Zealand added to performance, while the contribution from duration was also positive, mainly coming from the underweight Japan duration position.

 Expectation of fund manager